Let us discuss how to configure JDeveloper in our system, we are here discussing in Windows environment stepwise.

-Now in the top User Variables select New Button for adding a New User variable as show in the below figure:
+Now in the top User Variables select New Button for adding a New User variable as shown in the below figure:

-Note that you must give Variable name as “JDEV_USER_HOME” and Variable Value is the path of the jdevhome\jdev.
-Let us consider as a example I downloaded the patch and extracted it to Bharath\Softwares in D: drive now my path for Variable value is:
+Note that you must give the Variable name as “JDEV_USER_HOME”, and Variable Value is the path of the jdevhome\jdev.
+Let us consider as an example I downloaded the patch and extracted it to Bharath\Softwares in D: drive now my path for Variable value is:

 The same thing is shown in the below figure: